 The purpose of the Rimbey MDP is to ensure future growth and development is sustainable, orderly, efficient, and that it enhances the quality of life for the citizens of Rimbey.
-It has been developed to provide Council and the community with a framework to guide all future land use plans, policies, guidelines and developments.
-Future growth in the Town must conform to the goals, objectives and policies within the MDP This MDP will replace the 1997 MDP and as a policy document, it is for the most part, general in nature and long range in its outlook.
+As a policy document, it is for the most part, general in nature and long range in its outlook.